HandsomeJeff/neo-python-workshop/part2_neopy.md

 The contract will take in a string followed by an array, and then returns a ByteArray (more on this later).
 So input parameter is 0710, and return type is 05.
 We will also be needing storage.

-The build command is `build smart-contracts/5-domain.py 0710 05 True False`
+The build command is `build smart-contracts/5-domain.py 0710 05 True False False`

-Deploy the contract with `import contract smart-contracts/5-domain.avm 0710 05 True False`
+Deploy the contract with `import contract smart-contracts/5-domain.avm 0710 05 True False False`

 For the next part, we'll test out the various functionalities of this contract:
 1. Register a domain name